Bulletin Page Content

 Requirements for the Master's Degree

-- A minimum of 30 semester hours of credit in a program approved by the major department
+- A minimum of 30 semester hours of credit in a program approved by the graduate program

 and the Dean of the Graduate School is required.
 The following limitations apply: